Janet Kauffman: Career

 Kauffman later incorporated the beliefs she formulated in Lancaster, Pennsylvania into her written works and academic pedagogy, focussing on issues such as agricultural pollution, civil and equal rights, climate change, environmental ethics, risks to ecosystems, and the preservation of peace.

 During the early part of her academic career, she received training in poetry writing, and became a published poet in her mid-30s.
 Kauffman then pursued her Doctor of Philosophy degree at the University of Chicago.
 After completing a dissertation on Theodore Roethke, she was awarded her degree in 1972.

 Kauffman subsequently relocated to Michigan, where she became a member of the faculty of Jackson Community College and taught classes in creative writing, feminist studies, and literature.
 During this period of her life, she shifted her writing focus to fiction, and received critical acclaim for her first short story collection, Places in the World a Woman Could Walk.
 She also served as a visiting professor at the University of Michigan from 1985 to 1986.

 A member of the English Department faculty at Eastern Michigan University (EMU) in Ypsilanti, Michigan, beginning in 1988, she continued to teach there until her retirement in 2008.
 Explaining her writing to Jean Jackman to the Detroit Free Press in 1989, Kauffman said:

 You can't be a woman writer today without being a feminist writer, if that means attending to matters of order, matters of power.
 I think the excitement in fiction today is about changes in defining structure and order.
 All literature is political.
 It has to be, even when writers are trying not to make it so.

 Since the 1980s, she has tended a farm near Hudson, Michigan, where she was a hay farmer for more than a decade before restoring her property's wetlands and securing a conservation easement.
-In 2001, she and fellow Hudson farm owner Lynn Henning organized a "tour de manure" to raise the public's awareness about the environmental threats posed by latge-scale, industrial dairy farming operations.
+In 2001, she and fellow Hudson farm owner Lynn Henning organized a "tour de manure" to raise the public's awareness about the environmental threats posed by large-scale, industrial dairy farming operations.
 In 2019, she donated the majority of her property to the ACRES Land Trust to preserve the grasslands, stream, wetlands, and woods there with the goal of creating an environmental sanctuary for researchers and the general public.